BrianPugh/cyclopts/docs/source/parameters.rst

    $ my-script zero out.bin 3mb
    Writing 3145728 zeros to out.bin.

-The converter function gets the annotated type, and all the string tokens parsed for this argument.
+The converter function gets the annotated type, and the :class:`.Token` s parsed for this argument.
-The returned value gets used by the function.
+The returned value is supplied to the parameter for the function.

 ----------------
 Validating Input